finson/sketch/libraries/FirmataDevice/device-driver.md

 ####Status / Return Value from Methods

 Each of the device driver methods returns an `int` value to the caller.
 For transmission by Firmata, the `int` is considered to be a 14-bit signed integer.
 The low-order 7 bits are put in the LSB, and bit 7 is set to 0.
 The high-order 6 bits and a sign bit are put in the MSB, and bit 7 is set to 0.
 The resulting two bytes are stored in the header at offsets 6 and 7.
 The value is reassembled and sign extended by Firmata on the client side before passing back to the original caller.

+Note that the byte count returned by the various methods is the number of actual bytes read or written, it is not the length of the encoded message body.
+Once the message body is decoded back to the raw values on the client, the two lengths will again be equal.
+The encode/decode should all happen outside the view of the caller, so this won't be a problem except as something to remember when debugging and looking at the messages as they are transmitted.

 ###Parameter Block